kataw/kataw/test/__snapshot__/parser/statements/if/invalid-cases.md

 ✖ An async function declaration is not allowed as `if-else` child - start: 277, end: 283 ✖ An async function declaration is not allowed as `if-else` child - start: 306, end: 312 ✖ Expected a `;` - start: 353, end: 355
-✖ Expression exprected.
+✖ `let
+ [` is a restricted production at the start of a statement - start: 369, end: 373 ✖ Expression exprected.
 A compound assignment or an logical assignment cannot follow an array literal - start: 397, end: 401 ✖ The left-hand side must be a variable or a property access. - start: 437, end: 439 ✖ Expression exprected.
 A compound assignment or an logical assignment cannot follow an object literal - start: 469, end: 473